-Directors and officers are encouraged to talk to the Chief Executive Officer, the Chief Financial Officer, the Chair of the Audit Committee, or legal counsel, and employees are encouraged to talk to supervisors, managers, or other appropriate personnel, when in doubt about the best course of action in a particular situation.
-Directors, officers, and employees should report any observed illegal or unethical behavior and any perceived violations of laws, rules, regulations, or this Code to appropriate personnel (or if not comfortable, report through the Company's whistleblower hotline).
-The Company does not permit retaliation of any kind for reports of misconduct by others made in good faith.
+Directors and officers are encouraged to talk to the Chief Executive Officer, the Chief Financial Officer, or legal counsel, and employees are encouraged to talk to supervisors, managers, or other appropriate personnel, when in doubt about the best course of action in a particular situation.
+Directors, officers, and employees should report any observed illegal or unethical behavior and any perceived violations of laws, rules, regulations, or this Code to appropriate personnel.
+It is the policy of the Company not to allow retaliation for reports of misconduct by others made in good faith.
 Directors, officers, and employees are expected to cooperate in internal investigations of misconduct.